rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 }
 ```

-### Maintaining backwards compatibility
+## Maintaining backwards compatibility

-As we gradually moved libraries and individual components from the asset pipeline to Webpack, we needed to maintain backwards compatibility with our legacy JavaScript (the "unmigrated" portion of our codebase).
+As we gradually moved libraries and individual components from the asset pipeline to Webpack, we needed to maintain backwards compatibility with our legacy JavaScript—-the "unmigrated" portion of our codebase.

-Most pages in our Rails app are initially rendered server-side via traditional Rails views, i.e., we don't have a single page application architecture.
-We do use [knockout.js](http://knockoutjs.com/) to process and render our dynamic content (I know, old-school).
-Throughout our compiled client-side JavaScript and in our Rails views, we assume a number of JavaScript globals, including `jQuery`, `knockout`, `lodash`, and our `App` application module namespace.
+A simple fact is, our legacy Rails application has been built to rely the global scope.
+We have references to jQuery, lodash, knockout (old school, I know) littered throughout Rails views and knockout templates.
+All of our application JavaScript is added to a global `App` module.
+To minimize the risk in this migration, we weren't going to change that.

 Why is this an issue?